Tensor Decomposition of Large-scale Clinical EEGs Reveals Interpretable Patterns of Brain Physiology: Materials Methods

 \section{Materials \& Methods}

 \textbf{Analytic workflow:} Figure \ref{fig:workflow} illustrates the overall workflow of our study.
-First, we decompose a population-level EEG tensor to discover multiple EEG patterns (Section \ref{sec:methods}).
-Each pattern is defined by a distinct signature in the spatial and spectral domain.
-Next, we validate the clinical value of these data-driven patterns using an expert-labeled cohort of patients with varying stages of cognitive impairment (Section \ref{sec:exp_setup}). \textbf{Data:} All data used in this study are from the TUH-EEG database \cite{obeid2016temple}.
+First, we preprocess raw EEG signals to extract spectral information and construct a population-level EEG tensor.
+Then, we decompose this tensor to discover multiple EEG patterns (Section \ref{sec:methods}).
+Each pattern is defined by a distinct signature in the spatial and spectral domains.
+Finally, we validate the clinical value of these population data-driven patterns using an expert-labeled unseen cohort of patients with varying stages of cognitive impairment (Section \ref{sec:exp_setup}). \textbf{Dataset:} All data used in this study are from the TUH-EEG database \cite{obeid2016temple}.
 This dataset comprises $\approx$30,000 EEG recordings collected at TUH starting from 2002.
-All EEGs were recorded according to the standard 10-20 montage.
-A subset of TUH-EEG including 2342 routine EEG recordings was used to construct the population-level tensor.
-A second non-overlapping sample, including routine EEGs of 24 CN, 31 MCI, and 50 AD patients, was selected as the validation cohort.
+All EEGs were recorded with the standard 10-20 scalp EEG spatial layout.
+A subset of TUH-EEG, including 2,342 routine EEGs (also known as the TUH abnormal corpus) was used to construct the population-level tensor.
+Another non-overlapping subset of the larger TUH-EEG corpus, including routine EEGs of 24 CN, 31 MCI, and 50 AD patients, was selected for validation.
 These diagnoses were extracted from the text reports accompanying the EEGs by a board-certified neurologist.
 The breakdown of the two datasets by demographic variables is shown in Table \ref{table:data}.
-We used a previously published tool to extract age and gender information from the text reports \cite{rawal2021score}.
+A previously published tool was used to extract age and gender information from the text reports \cite{rawal2021score}.

-\textbf{EEG preprocessing:} We preprocessed the EEGs as follows: a) we ordered the EEG channels as `Fp1', `F3', `F7',`C3', `T7', `P3', `P7', `O1', `Fp2', `F4', `F8', `C4', `T8', `P4', `P8', `O2', `Fz', `Cz', and `Pz', b) applied a bandpass filter between 0.5Hz and 45.0Hz, c) divided the recordings into contiguous non-overlapping epochs of 10-seconds each, d) identified and removed bad epochs when the total power in their `Cz' channel exceeded 2 standard deviations as calculated from statistics of each recording, e) identified and retained a minimum of 2 and maximum of 6 eyes-closed awake epochs from each recording \cite{varatharajah2022quantitative}, and finally f) obtained the Fourier transform of each epoch between 1--45 Hz using the Welch method.
+\textbf{EEG processing:} We processed the EEGs as follows: a) we arranged channels of all EEGs in the same order, b) applied a bandpass filter between 0.5Hz and 45.0Hz, c) divided the recordings into contiguous non-overlapping epochs of 10-seconds, d) identified and removed bad epochs when the total power in their `Cz' channel exceeded 2 standard deviations as calculated from statistics of each recording, e) identified $n$ eyes closed awake epochs from each recording ($n \in \{2,\dots, 6\}$) \cite{varatharajah2022quantitative}, and finally f) obtained the Fourier transform of each epoch between 1--45 Hz using the Welch method.